 - Unsuitable for backcountry camping, camping in the wilderness or extremely harsh weather conditions.

-We also currently offer a great deal on festival packs for one and festival packs for two people that include on of our Swift 200 pop-up tent.
-Our packs include a tent, sleeping bags and camping mats at an incredibly affordable price for the quality you receive.
+We also currently offer a great deal on festival packs for two people that include one of our pop-up tents.
+Our pack include a tent, two sleeping bags and two camping mats at an incredibly affordable price for the quality you receive.
 Perfect for festivals and occasional camping trips.

 Dome tents are one of the most popular tent styles for a wide range of pursuits.
 These tents are identified by their curved pole structure which features two or three poles that arch over the top in a semi-circle.
 This creates a square or rectangular base with good headroom thanks to the rising sides.
 These tents will typically feature a detachable ground sheet.